sdevasthali-McK/PAM_gitleaks/README.md

 # How do we install?
-Installation is easy and uses 3 steps (All steps are for MacOS/Linux) -
+Installation is easy and uses 5 steps and takes ~15 mins (All steps are for MacOS/Linux) -

 ## Step 1: Installing gitleaks